bbauska/zombiePolitics/README.md

 the excesses ofthe new Gilded Age.
-Like those reanimated corpses that endlessly return in such classic zombie films as Dawn #the Dead, right-wing Republicans and Democrats are back shouting from every conceivable platform to demolish any ves­ tige of reform that relies on “big government.”
-The right-wing infatuation with the word “death,” as in the fictitious claim about Obama’s death panels, is telling-more a projection of their own politics than a serious critique of health care reform leg­ islation.
+Like those reanimated corpses that endlessly return in such classic zombie films as Dawn #the Dead, right-wing Republicans and Democrats are back shouting from every conceivable platform to demolish any ves­ tige of reform that relies on "big government."
+The right-wing infatuation with the word "death," as in the fictitious claim about Obama’s death panels, is telling-more a projection of their own politics than a serious critique of health care reform leg­ islation.
 Despite a change in U.S. political leadership, these forces, if left unchecked, will continue to promote and fight for a transformation of democratic governance